timschneiderxyz/dotfiles/README.md

 # Configs and Dotfiles

-This repository contains most of my configs and dotfiles.
+This repository contains my configs and dotfiles.

 ## License